summerwind/h2spec/README.md

 ## Build

 1. Make sure you have go 1.4 and set GOPATH appropriately
+2. Clone this repo and move to the cloned repo directory
-2. Run `go get github.com/bradfitz/http2`
+3. Run `go get github.com/bradfitz/http2`
-3. Run `cd cmd && go build`
+4. Run `go build cmd/h2spec.go`

 ## Usage